open-cluster-management-io/enhancements/enhancements/sig-architecture/34-work-executor-group/README.md

 ### API Changes

-This proposal adds a new field `executorSubject` to the `ManifestWork` api, which is defaulted to nil if absent.
+This proposal adds a new field `executor` to the `ManifestWork` api, which is defaulted to nil if absent.
 A nil executor subject indicates that the work agent doesn't perform any impersonation before requesting the hosting managed cluster.

-A sample of the new `executorSubject` field in Yaml is shown below:
+A sample of the new `executor` field in Yaml is shown below:

 ```yaml
 apiVersion: work.open-cluster-management.io/v1